Positive relationships

 With our grown-up brains, it might be a little too easy to think children’s fantasies represent their firm beliefs.

-But according to Dave Neale, a PhD researcher at the University of Cambridge who specializes in children’s pretend play, it’s more accurate to think of these fantasies as children’s placeholder theories for how the world works.
+But according to Dave Neale, a PhD researcher at the University of Cambridge who specialises in children’s pretend play, it’s more accurate to think of these fantasies as children’s placeholder theories for how the world works.

 “Children slip in and out of the fantasy and real worlds very fluidly.
 It’s a way of exploring the world, and the boundaries of the world, and what they can do,” he says.
 “But when it really matters, we’ve seen that children are often quite able to separate fantasy from the real parts of their world.”